anoobbacker/brilliant-pala/screening-mock/chemistry/069-baking-powder-elements.md

 vii) Nitrogen
 viii) Chlorine
 ix) Sulphur

+---
+# Answer

+## Quick visual reasoning
+- Picture a tin of baking powder: it’s a blend of three kitchen powders — baking soda (the “salty mineral”), a dry sour powder, and a bit of starch to keep it dry.
+- The “salty mineral” part is the soda we sprinkle in cleaning too — that word points to sodium being there.
+- The sour powder and the starch both come from plants.
+When plant stuff burns, it first goes black (carbon), then disappears into steam and invisible gas (water-like hydrogen and breathy oxygen).
+So plant parts are built from carbon, hydrogen, and oxygen.
+- The bubbles in cakes are the same fizzy gas you see when soda meets acid — a carbon-based gas forming from those same pieces.
+- Put it together: sodium from the “soda,” and carbon, hydrogen, oxygen from both the soda and the plant-based sour and starch.
+- Not needed: potassium, calcium, nitrogen, chlorine, sulfur — they’d require special salts you’d see on the label; the classic kitchen/school mix doesn’t need them.

+So elements present: hydrogen, sodium, carbon, oxygen.
+Count = 4.

+## Create twists
+- Typical trap: Mixing up baking powder with baking soda.
+Soda alone already has sodium, carbon, hydrogen, oxygen; powder just adds plant-based sour and starch, which still only add carbon, hydrogen, oxygen — no new types.
+- Another trap: Assuming potassium or calcium because some fancy labels use cream of tartar or calcium phosphate.
+Unless the label says potassium or calcium, don’t add them.

+- Same idea, different problem: Vinegar and baking soda “volcano.”
+Vinegar (plant acid: carbon, hydrogen, oxygen) meets baking soda (brings sodium plus those same three).
+The fizz shows a carbon-based gas and water — again only sodium, carbon, hydrogen, oxygen involved.

+- Where it appears in real life: Self-rising flour and antacid tablets use the same pairing — a mineral “soda” and a mild plant or food-safe acid — giving the same element set you can “see” through fizzing and steam.

 ## Big idea in everyday words
 Cakes rise because tiny gas bubbles form inside the batter.
 Baking powder is the “bubble maker.”
 When it gets wet and warm, it releases a gas (carbon dioxide) that puffs things up.
 To do this reliably, baking powder is made from: